MicrosoftDocs/learn/learn-pr/azure/containerize-deploy-java-app-aks/includes/3-containerize.md

 As mentioned earlier, containers run directly on top of the host operating system, kernel and hardware, as essentially just another process.
 Because of this, containers require less system resources, resulting in a smaller footprint with substantially less overhead, faster application startup times, and a great use case for scaling on demand.

-There are multiple container runtimes.
-In this module, you’ll leverage the widely used Docker runtime to build a Docker image that will ultimately, in the next unit, deploy to the host operating system of your local machine and within the Azure Kubernetes Service.
+There are multiple container runtimes that are used to build both Windows containers and Linux containers.
+In this module, you’ll leverage the widely used Docker runtime to build a Docker image that will ultimately, in the next unit, deploy as a Linux container to the host operating system of your local machine and then within the Azure Kubernetes Service.

 ## Docker overview